-Unpaved driveways will require paved aprons with a minimum distance of 16 feet from the edge of roadway pavement.
-The paved portion shall be constructed to prevent all drainage from entering into the traveled way.
+All driveways shall have paved aprons with a minimum distance of 16 feet from the edge of roadway pavement.
+The paved portion shall be constructed to prevent all drainage from entering onto the traveled way.

-12.3.2(7)......Drainage
+12.3.2(6) Drainage

+- 12.3.2(6)(a)..........
 To transmit roadway runoff through a driveway crossing, a minimum 15-inch diameter culvert shall be installed along the roadside swale line.
 The Road Agent may require a larger culvert to be installed if higher capacity is warranted.
-The Road Agent may consider a 12-inch diameter culvert if necessary due to site constraints.

-Driveway culverts shall be installed within the right-of-way of the connecting street and/or along the drainage swale line.

-Driveway culverts shall be installed per the manufacturer's recommendations and with a minimum of 12-inches of cover.

-Driveway culverts shall extend 8 feet beyond the edge of driveway surface, or to the toe slope, whichever is greater.
+The Road Agent may consider a 12-inch diameter culvert if necessary due to site constraints. - 12.3.2(6)(b) Driveway culverts shall be installed within the right-of-way of the connecting street and/or along the drainage swale line. - 12.3.2(6)(c)......
+Driveway culverts shall be installed per the manufacturer's recommendations and with a minimum of 12-inches of cover. - 12.3.2(6)(d) Driveway culverts shall extend eight feet beyond the edge of driveway surface, or to the toe of slope, whichever is greater.
 Any deviations from these driveway culvert requirements shall be requested through a waiver submitted to the Road Agent.

+12.3.3.....
+OFF-SITE IMPROVEMENTS

-- 12.3.3(1)......The Board may require improvement of existing access/egress point(s) in order to provide safe traffic flow onto abutting streets should increased traffic be generated by the proposed development. - 12.3.3(2)......Off-site improvements may be required, such as but not limited to, increasing pavement width or adding deceleration lanes, curbing and signaling devices, in order to mitigate hazardous impacts that are generated by the particular needs and impacts of the site.
+- 12.3.3(1) If the proposed development increases traffic onto abutting streets, the Board may require improvement of existing access/egress point(s) in order to provide safe traffic flow. - 12.3.3(2) Off-site improvements may be required, such as, but not limited to, increasing pavement width or adding deceleration lanes, curbing, and signaling devices in order to mitigate hazardous impacts that are generated by the particular needs and impacts of the site.

-12.3.4.....SAFETY REQUIREMENTS
+12.3.4 SAFETY REQUIREMENTS

-- 12.3.4(1)......Traffic circulation, pedestrian access, parking and any loading facilities, and emergency access shall be designed and located in a manner that ensures maximum safety in the subdivision. - 12.3.4(2)......Driveways shall be located in such a manner as to promote all season safe access and to prevent unreasonable negative impacts to the owners or occupants of neighboring parcels. - 12.3.4(3)........All driveways shall be paved for a distance of sixteen feet (16) from the edge of traveled way.
-The paved portion shall be constructed to prevent all drainage from entering onto the traveled way.
+- 12.3.4(1) Traffic circulation, pedestrian access, parking and any loading facilities, and emergency access shall be designed and located in a manner that ensures maximum safety in the subdivision. - 12.3.4(2) Driveways shall be located in such a manner as to promote all season safe access and to prevent unreasonable negative impacts to the owners or occupants of neighboring parcels.

-12.3.5.....Access to State Highways
+12.3.5.....
+ACCESS TO STATE HIGHWAYS

-Driveways and access onto State highways shall be designed in accordance with the New Hampshire Department of Transportation's Administrative Rules 302, as amended, and receive approval there under prior to final town approval of the subdivision plan.
+Driveways and access onto State highways shall be designed in accordance with the New Hampshire Department of Transportation's Administrative Procedures Act RSA 541-A, Part 302 Declaratory Ruling No. 2000-01 as amended, and shall receive NHDOT approval prior to final Town approval of the subdivision application.

-12.3.6.....SCENIC ROAD ACCESS
+12.3.6 SCENIC ROAD ACCESS

-No driveway shall be permitted on a scenic road designated in accordance with RSA 231:157 unless permitted in accordance with these regulations and Figure 4B - Road Design Standards and Recommendations.
-A full list of Designated Scenic Roads in Barrington is available at the Highway Department or the Highway Department page of the Town of Barrington website
+No driveway shall be permitted on a scenic road, as designated in accordance with RSA 231:157, unless permitted in accordance with these regulations and Figure 4B - Road Design Standards and Recommendations.
+A full list of Designated Scenic Roads in Barrington is available at the Highway Department or the Highway Department page of the Town of Barrington website.

-- 12.3.6(1).....Driveways on scenic roads shall meet or exceed all requirements of Subsection 12.3.2. - 12.3.6(2).......Plans for driveway location within the town right-of-way, including stonewalls to be relocated or removed and trees to be removed, must be submitted to the Conservation Commission for review prior to Final Subdivision approval.
-The Conservation Commission may submit comments to the Board regarding siting and mitigation efforts such as those required by paragraph 3) below.
-These comments shall be incorporated into the decision of the Planning Board, unless specifically rejected by majority vote. - 12.3.6(3).......To the maximum extent possible, significant trees and stonewalls in the town right-of-way must be maintained.
-Where the driveway crosses any existing stone wall, the stones must be used to upgrade the existing wall where possible, under the direction and by approval of the Planning Board. - 12.3.6(4).........Nothing in this section shall limit or affect the rights of any landowner with respect to work on a landowner's property.
+- 12.3.6(1) To the maximum extent possible, significant trees and stonewalls in the town right-of-way must be maintained.
+Where the driveway crosses any existing stone wall, the stones must be used to upgrade the existing wall where possible, under the direction and approval of the Planning Board. - 12.3.6(2) Nothing in this section shall limit or affect the rights of any landowner with respect to work on a landowner's property.

-12.4....PRIVATE ROADS
+12.4....
+PRIVATE ROADS